marcverhagen/packaging-tutorial/README.md

 ### 3.2.
 Building and installing

 Now we can run the build process and build a distribution.
-Run this from the `eat` directory.
+Run this from the `example1` directory.

 ```bash
 (packaging) $> python -m build